designbright/JavaScriptRockPaperScissors/README.md

 * There is no semi colon at the end of a conditional statement

 ## Task
 Assuming the computer always throws paper, write the conditional statement that will console log out one of the following messages based on what you change the me value too.

-Looks like a tie!
+* Looks like a tie!
-I win!
+* I win!
-Computer wins!
+* Computer wins!

 Keep in mind that:

-Rock beats scissors
+* Rock beats scissors
-Scissors beat paper
+* Scissors beat paper
-Paper beats rock
+* Paper beats rock

 ## Project Design Process

+Two players:
+Computer
+Player

+### Variables, Outcomes, and Combinations

+1. Define game variables
+2. Define possible outcomes of game
+3. Write conditional statement

+rock > scissors
+scissors > paper
+paper > rock

+let computerWins = alert('Computer wins!');
+let playerWins = alert('Player wins!');
+let tie = alert('Its a tie!);

+if ()